Ovulation Pregnancy Calculator

 Strategy: Chloe ovulates very early, on Day 9 of her cycle.
 Because her period lasts 6 days, her fertile window technically begins while she is still spotting (December 5th).
 Unprotected intercourse immediately after her period ends could lead to conception.

-Standard Cycle vs. Ovulation Day Reference Chart
+Standard Cycle vs. Ovulation Date Reference Chart

 Assuming a standard, healthy 14-day luteal phase, use this quick reference table to immediately identify which cycle day you will likely release an egg based on your total cycle length.